 What would you want your audience to do after reading through your brochure?
 Request for a consultation?
 Subscribe to your newsletter?
 Call or email you using the contact details mentioned below?

 While doing so, you don’t have to make it sound too desperate.
 Rather keep it cordial and civil like how you would ask a friend to do business with you.

 A CTA must also be effective in driving a customer to take action instantly.
 Give them an offer they can’t refuse.
 You could do so, by giving them discounts and special deals on your products and services, for a limited time, etc.

 Sometimes it so happens that customers would want to get to know your firm a little better before reaching out.
 They would do so by going over your social media accounts to get a brief idea of if your business is suitable to their desires.

 Hence, do make sure that you have clearly linked your Facebook, Twitter, Google Plus or Instagram handles.

 Though images are imperative to accompany the content and give it more visual definition, it is also very easy to go overboard with them.

-Typically, images are used in the front cover, body and the back covers.
-But they can also be peppered under various sections to either separate them, as graphs, statistics and more. they must be appropriate to your business as well.
+Typically, images are used in the front cover, body, and back covers.
+But they can also be peppered under various sections to either separate them, like graphs, statistics, and more. they must be appropriate to your business as well.

 Putting your business on the map in an overcrowded market is primal to its sustenance.
 Sales brochures will help you do just that.
-But to outsource brochure design service might also be a very good option since it will save time, operational costs and stress.
-Hopefully, these tips have been helpful to you and if anything I hope that you have at least one takeaway.
+But to outsource brochure design services might also be a very good option since it will save time, operational costs, and stress.
+Hopefully, these tips have been helpful to you, and if anything I hope that you have at least one takeaway.